-order to accurately recover the intrinsic parameters and the circular motion using [29].
-The δ offset used for the silhouette coherence criterion is $\delta = 0.25$ pixels due to the sub-pixel accuracy of the silhouette extraction.
+We present an experiment using a Pitcher sequence with 18 color images of 2, 008 × 3, 040 pixels acquired with a computer controlled turntable.
+The images have been segmented by an automatic procedure [29] (see the top of Fig. 7).
+For evaluation, we also use a sequence of a calibration pattern in order to accurately recover the intrinsic parameters and the circular motion using [30].
+The δ -offset used for the silhouette coherence criterion is $\delta = 0.25$ pixels due to the subpixel accuracy of the silhouette extraction.
 The camera angles are initialized with a uniform random noise in the interval [-15, 15] degrees around the true angles.
-We show in the supplemental video the initialization used in this example and how the different parameters are optimized by the silhouette coherence.

-Table I contains the results for the camera motion (rotation axis, translation direction and camera angles) and focal length estimation problem.
+Fig. 7 contains the results for the camera motion (rotation axis, translation direction, and camera angles) and focal length estimation problem.
 A total of 21 parameters are recovered.
-We compare the proposed silhouette coherence with the state-of-the-art method described in [19].
-The silhouette coherence clearly outperforms [19] by reducing the rotation axis error by a factor of 3, the translation error by a factor of 2 and the camera angles error by a factor of 2.
-Both criteria recover the focal length with the same accuracy ($\sim 0.5\%$).
+We compare the proposed silhouette coherence with the state-of-theart method described in [18].
+The silhouette coherence clearly outperforms [18] by reducing the rotation axis error by a factor of 3, the translation error by a factor of 2, and the camera angles error by a factor of 2.
+Both criteria recover the focal length with the same accuracy (~ 0.5 percent).

 The same camera estimation algorithm has been repeatedly tested successfully on over 50 uncalibrated sequences.
 We illustrate in Fig. 1 two of these sequences that are particularly interesting.
-For the Chinese bronze vase (Fig. 1a) the two outermost epipolar tangents are not available, since the tops and bottoms of the silhouettes are truncated.
-For the Giganti sculpture (Fig. 1b) just the bottom has been truncated.
+For the Chinese bronze vase (Fig. 1a), the two outermost epipolar tangents are not available, since the tops and bottoms of the silhouettes are truncated.
+For the Giganti sculpture (Fig. 1b), just the bottom has been truncated.
 Problems with correctly extracting the bottom of an object are common under turntable motion.
 In general, it is easy to extract the top of an object, but it is much more difficult to separate the bottom from the turntable.
-We validate the motion and calibration results by the quality of the final reconstructions, generated using an implementation of the algorithm described in [2].
+Without any ground truth for the camera parameters, we validate the camera estimation results by the visual quality of the final reconstructions.
+They have been obtained by using the estimated camera parameters together with the 3D modeling technique described in [2].

 Note that the Giganti sculpture (Fig. 1b) would be very difficult to calibrate using point-based techniques, its surface being very specular, while the Chinese vase (Fig. 1a) is impossible for epipolar tangent algorithms.

-Two additional experiments are available as supplemental material in appendix I. In the first experiment we compare the accuracy of the silhouette coherence and the epipolar tangency criteria as a function of silhouette noise.
-In the second experiment we show that silhouette coherence exploits more information that epipolar tangency points alone by showing that it can calibrate the cameras even when no epipolar tangency points are available.
+Two additional experiments ara available as an appendix of a technical report [31].
+In the first experiment, we compare the accuracy of the silhouette coherence and the epipolar tangency criteria as a function of silhouette noise.
+In the second experiment, we show that silhouette coherence exploits more information that epipolar tangency points alone by showing that it can calibrate the cameras (up to a certain ambiguity) even when no epipolar tangency points are available.

-VII.
-CONCLUSIONS AND FUTURE WORK
+7 CONCLUSIONS AND FUTURE WORK

 A new approach to silhouette-based camera estimation has been developed.
 It is built on the concept of silhouette coherence, defined as a similarity between a set of silhouettes and the silhouettes of their visual hull.
-This approach has been successfully tested for the problem of circular motion.
-The high accuracy of the estimation results is due to the use of the full silhouette contour in the computation, whereas previous silhouette-based methods just use epipolar tangency points.
+This approach has been successfully tested for the problem of circular motion and validated both qualitatively and quantitatively.
+The high accuracy of the results is due to the use of the full silhouette contour in the computation, whereas previous silhouette-based methods just use epipolar tangency points.
 The proposed method eliminates the need for epipolar tangency points and naturally copes with truncated silhouettes.
-Previous algorithms are completely dependant on clean silhouettes and epipolar tangency points.
-We have validated the proposed approach both qualitatively and quantitatively.